 - Will they help me cut down on heating and cooling costs?
 Some materials like porcelain and ceramic tile have high thermal mass, which means they’re very good at helping provide additional insulation for your home.
 That can help you cut back on heating and cooling via forced air systems, which is definitely a benefit for the planet as a whole.

 Responsibly sourced bamboo is a fast-growing material that generally has less environmental impact than harvesting traditional timber like hardwood.
-With a very similar feel underfoot and a modern, contemporary look, bamboo is a popular choice in many different spaces.
+With a very similar feel underfoot and a modern, contemporary look, bamboo is a popular choice in many different spaces and is a great choice in sustainable floors.
 At home in the living room, den, family room, kitchen or bedroom, there’s really no bad place to put bamboo since you can easily warm up your décor with area rugs.

 Here are a few of the main benefits of choosing bamboo flooring for your home: